Ritikp1119/Project2web102/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I had difficulties with the vs code with the gift connectio as well as and the syntax for React within CSS
+I had difficulties with the vs code and the github connection as well as and the syntax for React within CSS

 ## License